joshukraine/mac-bootstrap/README.md

 * Section 1: Laptop is awesome, but [check what it does](https://github.com/joshukraine/laptop) before installing.
 * Section 2: Use `oh-my-zsh`?
 Prefer to use bash instead?
 * Section 3: The dotfiles.
-Update the `git clone...` URL to point to your fork.
+Update the `$DOTFILES_*` variables (see [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) under "Variable declarations") to reference your dotfiles.
+As a starting point, you can [fork mine](https://github.com/joshukraine/dotfiles) and then point to your fork.
+* Section 4: Install tmux-related utiltities?
-* Section 4: Install Ukrainian dictionaries?
+* Section 5: Install Ukrainian spell-check dictionaries?
-* Section 5: Install fixed-width fonts?
+* Section 6: Install fixed-width fonts?
-* Section 6: Use Vundle?
-If you prefer a different plugin manager, you can add the code for that in a file called `install/<my-plugin-manager>.sh` and then update the `source` path in this section.
+* Section 7: Use Vundle?
+If you prefer a different plugin manager, you can add the code for that to this section.
-* Section 7: Check the list of [Homebrew](http://brew.sh/) formulae in `install/brew`.
+* Section 8: Check the list of [Homebrew](http://brew.sh/) formulae in `install/brew`.
 Add or remove packages to suite your needs.
-* Section 8: Check the list of [Cask](http://caskroom.io/) apps in `install/brew-cask`.
+* Section 9: Check the list of [Cask](http://caskroom.io/) apps in `install/brew-cask`.
 Add or remove apps to suite your needs.
-* Section 9: Review general OS X settings in `osx/defaults` and adjust as needed. `osx/dock` ensures that the dock contains only the apps you select.
+* Section 10: Review general OS X settings in `install/osx-defaults` and adjust as needed. `install/osx-dock` ensures that the dock contains only the apps you select.
 Adjust as desired.
-(NOTE: `dock` depends on the `dockutil` package installed by Homebrew in `brew`.)
+(NOTE: The `osx-dock` script depends on the `dockutil` package installed by Homebrew in `brew`.)

-3) Customize the dotfiles themselves with your own prefs.
-Add or remove dotfiles as desired.
-Since the files will later be symlinked into place, there is no need to add the leading dot to the filenames. (e.g. use `vimrc`, not `.vimrc`)

-4) Update the `files` list in the `bootstrap` script to match your dotfiles.
-Find the following line of code (around line 81)...

-	files="gemrc gitconfig gitignore_global hushlogin tmux.conf vimrc zshrc"

-...and make sure all your files (and *only* those files) are listed.

-5) Create `~/.gitconfig.local` and `~/.zshrc.local` and add in your personal information.
+3) Create `~/.gitconfig.local` and `~/.zshrc.local` and add in your personal information.
 These files are sourced in `~/.gitconfig` and `~/.zshrc` respectively.

-6) Update the README with your own info, instructions/reminders so you don't forget what you did, and especially the correct install URL:
+4) Update the README with your own info, instructions/reminders so you don't forget what you did, and especially the correct install URL:

-	curl --remote-name https://raw.githubusercontent.com/<your-github-username>/dotfiles/master/bootstrap && sh bootstrap 2>&1 | tee ~/setup.log
+	curl --remote-name https://raw.githubusercontent.com/<your-github-username>/mac-bootstrap/master/bootstrap && sh bootstrap 2>&1 | tee ~/boostrap.log

-7) Run the script on your machine and wait for the first error. :) Then fix, commit, push, and repeat.
+5) Run the script on your machine and wait for the first error. :) Then fix, commit, push, and repeat.

 ### Some of my favorite dotfile repos